-To find diaries, letters, autobiographies, personal papers, etc., search a person’s name as an author (not as a subject, because that will find materials about them instead of items he/she wrote).
+To find diaries, letters, autobiographies, personal papers, etc., search a person’s name as an author.

 To see what actual manuscripts we have at Swem Library, do an advanced search in the online catalog:

 On the top half of the screen, type what you’re looking for (author, subject, etc.) In another search box type "manuscript".